koraykupe/holidaypirates-test/README.md

 This project created for Holiday Pirates company.
 You need first add some users and a moderator to system.
 Then, you have to login.
 After login you can access job posting page.
 It will check your past job records and will send email if needed.
+If it is first job offer of user, managers will get an email.
+You have to login as manager to approve or mark as spam it.

 * Used composer for package management.
 * Created adapter interfaces for packages to make them decoupled from the system.
 * All logic is in src folder.